ejm714/scipy_proceedings/papers/emily_dorne/main.md

 ### Model experimentation

 In carrying forward the winning approaches into a robust, accurate, and generalizable solution, additional model testing and experimentation and tested was needed.
 The table below summarizes the matrix of experiments that were conducted.
 The core levers were the data sources, satellite data processing choice, and the target variable.
-We did not experiment with various model architectures given that the Tick Tick Bloom competition clearly surfaced the success of a gradient boosted tree model.
 We did follow best practices in tuning hyperparameters for the final model.

 ```{list-table} Model experimentation summary
 :label: tbl:experiments